project-improv/improv/demos/bubblewrap/README.md

 - `pip install -r requirements.txt`

-To download the sample data from the paper, do:
+To download the sample data from the paper, run the following from the `improv` directory:

 - `python demos/bubblewrap/actors/utils.py`

 This may take a few minutes.
-After data is downloaded, run the GUI with:
+After data is downloaded, run the demo with:

-- `python demos/bubblewrap/bubble_demo.py`
+- `improv run demos/bubblewrap/bubble_demo.yaml`

 A GUI will pop up with two buttons named "setup" and "run".
 First hit "setup" and wait ~5 seconds, then hit "run".
 Bubblewrap will perform dimensionality reduction of ~180 neurons to 2 dimensions, represented by grey dots popping up on the plot, and coarsely tile the space with red bubbles to represent transitions in the low-dimension space.
 All in real-time!